Are these Bluetooth earbuds not supposed to connect to my phone or computer as one device? Why are they connecting separately?

 That’s the usual ranting when people face this annoying issue.
 You may be tempted to think you’ve bought a malfunctioning Bluetooth earbud.

-For separate connections, they’re not malfunctioning, and I’ll fix you in a moment.
+They’re not malfunctioning for separate connections, and I’ll fix you in a moment.

-While it is frustrating to find yourself in such a situation, the issue can easily be solved, provided you understand its working basics.
-In this article, I will share how you can enjoy your stereo earbuds’ output.
+While finding yourself in such a situation is frustrating, the issue can easily be solved, provided you understand its working basics.
+I will share how you can enjoy your stereo earbuds’ output in this article.

 Let’s get to it!